TRON-Bioinformatics/k4neo/README.md

 Quantitative counts can also be normalized to using the parameters `--normalize` and `--normalize-factor`.
 By default, this will normalize k-mer counts per billion of k-mers present in the index.
 Pervious studies have shown that this correlates very well with gene and transcript-level TPM values/normalized counts determined by kallisto.

-**This feature is experimental and should be used with caution for analysis!**
+**This feature is experimental and should be used with caution for analysis!
+Moreover, the scalability to many samples is very limited**

 The current implementation can be run after k4neo annotation based on the `query.fa` fasta file.